licenciaparahackear/licenciaparahackear.github.io/en/posts/bypassing-a-restrictive-js-sandbox/index.md

 This fix turned out to be more complex than the first one.
 Also, Matt Austin (the author of the fix) said he wasn't sure it would work perfectly.
-So I decided to find a bypass this fix.
+So I decided to find a bypass to this fix.

 ## Finding a new vulnerability